sylviamoss/diceware-cli/README.md

 ## Installation Guide

-Unzip the zip files to find the binaries inside the `pkg` folder.
+Unzip the zip files to find the binaries inside.

 On Unix systems, place the binaries in your favorite folder, but to access it from the command-line, you will need to add the folder path somewhere on your **PATH** variable.

 See [this page](https://stackoverflow.com/questions/14637979/how-to-permanently-set-path-on-linux-unix) for instructions on setting the **PATH** on Linux and Mac.
 [This page](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) contains instructions for setting the **PATH** on Windows.

 If you face some difficulty during the installation, please let me know by reporting an issue in this repository.

+The binaries are not notarized to MacOS.
+Users will have to manually allow the system to execute the binaries.